lukexodus/rise/README.md

 # RISE
+RISE is a civic-tech app that tracks government funds and empowers citizens to report issues and promote accountability in the Philippines.
 ## Inspiration

 RISE was born from the vision of a more transparent and accountable Philippines.
 It seeks to address corruption and inefficiency by empowering every Filipino to see where public funds go and to voice concerns directly.
 It is not just an app, but a movement — a step toward collective action and national progress.